 Zesty | A fresh, vivid, or invigorating flavor. |

-Words to Describe Vegan Food Texture
+Words to Describe Food Texture

 Describing the mouthfeel of your dish can help your readers imagine what it will be like to eat before they try it out.
 So, here are some commonly used words to describe texture that you can use in your next recipe.